kenmartey/treechain/README.md

 # TreeChain Project

 This project is to provide a way for government and private donors to track their funds with the use of the smart contract.
-This also provide incentives to tree custodians through the issuance of TreeChain Tokens (TCT)
+This also provides incentives to tree custodians through the issuance of TreeChain Tokens (TCT).

+Building on the group project 'TreeChain' undertaken in class BCDV 1001, the group noted that similar functionality existed between the Vehicle License Plate registration and that of one of the key smart contracts needed for the TreeChain project.
+We used this opportunity to undertake further development of the (TCT) token

 # Getting Started